 Oracle Database supports the use of the RETURNING clause with data manipulation language (DML) statements.
 This enables you to combine two SQL statements into one.
 Both the Oracle JDBC Oracle Call Interface (OCI) driver and the Oracle JDBC Thin driver support DML returning.

-See Also: "DML Returning" on page 4-25
+"DML Returning (page 4-27)"